nogibjj/Jeremy_Tan_IDS706_Week13_Individual/README.md

 #### Docker Containerization:
 - **Dockerfile:** The Dockerfile (`Dockerfile`) is provided to containerize the Flask app

-#### Deployment to Azure Web App:
+#### Deployment to Azure Azure Container Apps:
 - **Azure Configuration:** Environment variables are utilized for sensitive information like API tokens.
-Azure-specific configurations are in place for secure deployment on Azure Web App.
+Azure-specific configurations are in place for secure deployment on Azure Container Apps.

 ### Functionality and Creativity: